aws-samples/aws-iot-jitp-sample-scripts/greengrass/README.md

 	cdk bootstrap
 	cdk deploy

+If you do not have a service role associated with your account, you can add the role listed in the outputs from the cdk deploy step to your account

+	aws greengrass associate-service-role-to-account --role-arn <Arn>

+You can verify that the role is associated to your account with

+	aws greengrass get-service-role-for-account

 One you have successfully deployed the GreengrassStack you have the ability to create a new certificate authority for signing your AWS Greengrass core
 certificates: